Research Article

 Curcumin, the single most active principle of Turmeric has gained popularity in recent times for its health benefits such as anti-inflammatory effect in bone health, neuroprotective effects, immunomodulatory effects, anticancer effects and many more.
 While Curcumin effects are exemplary in in-Vitro and cell-line studies at low concentrations, its health benefits in in-Vivo animal studies and human clinical trials cannot be demonstrated even at large doses.
 Main reasons for the lack of efficacy in in-Vivo or human trials are a) instability of Curcumin in various physiological pHs in the intestine leading to its significant destruction in the gastrointestinal tract, b) poor absorption due to insolubility of Curcumin in gastro-intestinal fluids and c) extensive metabolism of Curcumin in gastrointestinal tract as well as in the liver to inactive metabolites.
 Due to these reasons, about 50% of curcuminoids are excreted in feces unabsorbed, less than 1% of the absorbed Curcuminoids can be found in the blood plasma in unmetabolized form even with large doses [19] and 10-15% of the Curcuminoids are degraded in the gastrointestinal tract before being absorbed.
 Unless all three above mentioned issues are addressed, one cannot realize high therapeutic potential of Curcumin in a clinical trial.

-Maxicuma, a unique Curcumin composition made with LIMAN (Lipid Matrix Nano encapsulation) technology [26], addresses all the issues of poor Curcumin efficacy.
-It provides high stability to curcumin at all the physiological pHs, has excellent solubility in water and most important, prevents rapid metabolism of Curcumin, not only in gastrointestinal tract, but also in the liver.
+Maxicuma, a unique Curcumin composition made with LIMAN (Lipid Matrix Nano encapsulation) technology [21], addresses all the issues of poor Curcumin efficacy.
+It provides high stability to curcumin at all the physiological pHs, prevents rapid metabolism of Curcumin, in gastrointestinal tract.
 Its plasma half-life is significantly longer than most Curcumin compositions reported in the literature.

 Mean